 A number of 5-minute measurements were made around the perimeter of the Premises, which was considered to be the representative assessment period as each task was repetitive during the shift.
-A summary of the $L{A max}$ measurements are provided in Table 6 below.
+A summary of the $L{A \text{ max}}$ measurements is provided in Table 6 below.